dataluscorp/browser/devtools/docs/contributor/tools/responsive-design-mode.md

    so that some browser UI functions, like navigation, are connected to the content in the viewport, instead of the tool page.

-## Closing RDM During Current Firefox Session
+## Closing RDM During Current Datalus Session

 To close RDM, we follow a similar process to the one from opening RDM so we can restore the content back to a normal tab.